Encinitas, California: Surfing Madonna

-In 2011 Mark Patterson and Robert Nichols illegally installed a 10 × 10 ft mosaic of a surfing Virgin de Guadalupe on the north concrete support wall of the train bridge on Encinitas Boulevard, leading to a battle over whether it should be removed or preserved.
+In 2011, Mark Patterson and Robert Nichols illegally installed a 10 × 10 ft mosaic of a surfing Virgin de Guadalupe on the north concrete support wall of the train bridge on Encinitas Boulevard, leading to a battle over whether it should be removed or preserved.
 It was named "the Surfing Madonna" by the media and public.

 Museums and other points of interest

+Self-Realization Fellowship temple and Hermitage is a landmark of Encinitas since the 1930s.
 The Lux Art Institute, San Dieguito Heritage Museum, and Encinitas Historical Society are located in Encinitas.
-Other points of interest include the San Diego Botanic Garden, Self-Realization Fellowship temple and Hermitage, as well as the gardens which are routinely open to the public, the historic La Paloma Theater, Moonlight Beach, and one of California's classic downtown areas along historic Coast Highway 101.
-Surfing is a popular activity in Encinitas, particularly at Swami's, which is rated in the top 5 surf locations in the world, and is mentioned in a verse of The Beach Boys' song "Surfin' U.S.A."
-A bronze statue "Humanity" was installed at J Street Overview in 2018.
-Sculptress is Maidy Morhous.
-Donors are Sue & Jay Vicory.
+Other points of interest include San Diego Botanic Garden, the historic La Paloma Theatre, Moonlight Beach, and one of California's classic downtown areas along historic Coast Highway 101.
+Surfing is a popular activity in Encinitas, particularly at Swami's, named after Paramahansa Yogananda, founder of Self-Realization Fellowship, which is rated in the top five surf locations in the world and is mentioned in a verse of The Beach Boys' song "Surfin' U.S.A."
+The bronze statue Humanity by Maidy Morhous was installed at J Street Overview in 2018 as a donation from Sue and Jay Vicory.
 Manchester Reserve is great for nature walk and light hiking.